 Best budget dashcam with GPS

 This camera from Ring is ideal for those unwanted situations where you might be involved in an accident.
-That's because it comes with built-in GPS that can record your vehicles speed and route leading up to the incident.
+That's because it comes with built-in GPS that can record your vehicles location during an incident.
 It can also detect the accident using the G-sensor to save the footage automatically.
 This additional evidence can be very helpful to settle insurance claims.

 The RSDC3000 records in 1296p FHD at 30fps and has a wide view angle of 130°.
-In addition to Parking Monitor, magnetic mount, and Wi-Fi-enabled connected Ring dash cam app - you still get built-in GPS.
-It has a three-inch screen, but we also like the simple magnetic mount.
+In addition to Parking Monitor, magnetic mount, and Wi-Fi-enabled connected Ring dashcam app - you still get built-in GPS.
+It has a two-inch screen, but we also like the simple magnetic mount.

 Pros